One-dimensional swimmers in viscous fluids: dynamics, controllability, and existence of optimal controls: Existence of an optimal swimming strategy

-In this section we prove Theorem \ref{010} about the existence of an energetically optimal beating strategy.
+In this section we prove Theorem \ref{010} about the existence of an energetically optimal swimming strategy.
 The result is achieved by proving that a minimum problem for the power expended \eqref{007} has a solution.

 Let us recall the definition of power expended:

 Up to a change of coordinates, it is possible to represent $K_\chi(s,t)$ in diagonal form, with entries $C_\tau$ and $C_\nu$\,.
 Since $0<C_\tau<C_\nu$\,, the matrix $K_\chi(s,t)$ is positive definite and its lower eigenvalue is $C_\tau$.
 It follows that